 What is your biggest parenting challenge right now?
 Do let me know.
 Pop up to the CONTACT tab at the top of the page here and drop me a line.
 I’d love to hear from you.

-In case you missed anything, make sure you download my FREEBIES and take a look at all the other posts I have written to help moms just like you:
+In case you missed anything, make sure you download my two FREE Workbooks from the sign-up boxes above and take a look at all the other posts I have written to help moms just like you:

 - Read MY STORY HERE – 5 Tips For When You Suspect Your Child Might Have ADHD or listen to it on my Podcast Episode 4 Of Parenting In The Thick Of It because it always feels better when we feel like we are not alone.
 It goes a long way in helping us cope.

-- Read Helen’s story HERE – you can learn from her mistakes and find out how she turned it all around and put her and her child on a far better path.
+- Read Helen’s Story: How To Support Yourself With A Child With ADHD – you can learn from her mistakes and find out how she turned it all around and put her and her child on a far better path.

 - Blog post titled 7 Essential Steps To Support Yourself To Support Your Child

-- Why ADHD Is A Gift and how viewing it this way changed our lives for the better
+- How To See ADHD As A Gift and how viewing it this way changed our lives for the better